shaunmahony/BMMB554-2022/homework/hw2/hw2.md

 Then you need to sort the list of rotations and extract the last characters in each string.

 To reverse a BWT, you need to first create your L-F mapping.
 Then iterate through the positions of the BWT as defined by the L-F mapping, starting from the end-of-genome character.

+If you find writing the Python script too challenging, you can alternatively draw out the BWT construction and reversal steps by hand.
+Use the same style as we presented in class.
+If you follow this option, the maximum grade possible for Question 3 will be 5 points.